The Holy Trinity (Romas): Description

 117 cm (46.1 in.) and the width is 78 cm (30.7 in.).
 Romas completed the work in 1764 for the Trinity Greek Orthodox church in Livorno, Italy.
 The icon was part of the iconostasis of the destroyed church.
 The church was torn down in 1942 because of a city rehabilitation project.
 The works of art were moved to a museum.
 The icon has evolved relative to its early predecessors.
 The painting is in line with comparable works of the Heptanese School.
 Compared to the Bathas version the figures are more detailed.
 The folds of fabric feature more realistic lines and grooves.
 The artist used a refined method of light and shadow.
 The sphere represents the earth.
 A cross appears on top of the sphere.
-Jesus is to our left he is performing the traditional sign of the cross.
-With his other hand, he points to God.
+Jesus is to our left, His right hand is depicted offering a blessing, upon which spells the name and title of Jesus through the gesture, "IC XC", Greek abbreviations that spell out "Jesus Christ", "ΙΗΣΟΥΣ ΧΡΙΣΤΟΣ".
+With His other hand resting upon the globe, He points to the figure on the right.
 His celestial robe is floating in a spaceless setting.
-The painter used the traditional brilliant blue and red color.
+The painter used the traditional brilliant blue and red color, within iconography, traditionally symbolizing the two natures of Christ; the blue representing His Divinity, while the red representing His humanity.
 Jesus's flesh tones and facial features exhibit a refined realism.
-The God figure to our right relays wisdom a similar figure is present in Masaccio's Holy Trinity.
-His hair and facial features are painted in detail.
+The figure on the right portrays God the Father, a similar figure is present in Masaccio's Holy Trinity, though the depiction of the Father itself resembles many other pieces of artwork and iconography, especially within Western art.
+His hair and facial features are painted in detail, His hair is depicted as white, which is said to mirror the appearance of the Ancient of Days, as described in the vision of the Prophet Daniel, traditionally interpreted to be the Father appearing in such a form.
 His majestic celestial garment exhibits striations.
-God holds a scroll is his left hand.
-God's other hand rests on the globe.
+The Father holds a scroll is His left hand.
+The Father's other hand rests on the globe.
 Both figures are floating on angel heads and clouds.
 Behind the two figures, the artist painted parts of the angelic seraphim.
 The white dove symbolizing the Holy Spirit floats above both figures in front of a sunlike sphere.
 An aura radiates from the Holy Spirit coating the entire gold background.
-The traditional Greek symbols are featured around the father and son.
+The depiction of the Holy Spirit as a white dove mirrors His appearance during the Theophany of Christ.
+The traditional Greek symbols are featured within the halos of the Father, Son, and Holy Spirit, which spells out God's title from Exodus, "I AM WHO I AM", "Ὁ ὬΝ" in Greek.